 If you or a loved one has been injured in a truck accident caused by an intoxicated truck driver, you need a compassionate and knowledgeable truck accident lawyer to help you hold the driver and trucking company financially accountable for your injuries and damages.
 Since 1999, the truck accident attorneys of Craig, Kelley & Faultless LLC, based in Indianapolis, have worked to help accident victims recover financial compensation when they have been injured by negligent truck drivers and trucking companies.

-Our attorneys’ record of success has been recognized in the awards that our lawyers and law firm have received, including an AV Preeminent Rating from the Martindale-Hubbell rating service, a 10.0 Superb Rating on Avvo, 2014 and 2015 Litigator Awards, memberships in the Million Dollar Advocates Forum and Multi-Million Dollar Advocates Forum.
-We were named a 10 Best Law Firm of 2015 by the American Institute of Personal Injury Attorneys.
+Our attorneys’ record of success has been recognized in the awards that our lawyers and law firm have received, including an AV Preeminent Rating from the Martindale-Hubbell rating service, a 10.0 Superb Rating on Avvo, memberships in the Million Dollar Advocates Forum and Multi-Million Dollar Advocates Forum.
+We were named among the Best Law Firm of 2021 by the U.S. News.

 Craig, Kelley & Faultless has five offices across Indiana to serve clients.
 Our clients’ satisfaction with our legal service is represented in the numerous testimonials we have received on Google and social media platforms.
 If you or a loved one has been injured in a truck accident in which the truck driver was driving under the influence of alcohol and/or drugs, contact a drunk truck driver accident attorney at Craig, Kelley & Faultless LLC for a free consultation.
 Learn about how our firm can help you pursue the maximum recovery for your injuries and damages.
 Call us today at (800) 746-0226.